hdevillers/go-fannot-documentation/docs/source/cmd/fannot_run.rst

 Description of ``fannot-run``
 *****************************

-This the main program that runs the different proteins alignments, identifying the putative best hits between input proteins and the different ``refdbs``.
+This is the main program that runs the different proteins alignments, identifying the putative best hits between input proteins and the different ``refdbs``.

 Usage of ``fannot-run``